Red Army Mostar

-Red Army Mostar is a FK Velež Mostar supporters' group in Bosnia and Herzegovina.
+Red Army Mostar is a FK Velež Mostar supporters' group.
+It is the oldest supporters group in Bosnia and Herzegovina.

 History

 Red Army Mostar was founded in 1981 in Mostar under the name Crveni šejtani (Red Devils) after FK Velež Mostar won its first Yugoslav Cup final.
 The final game was won with a score of 3–2 against FK Željezničar at the Marakana stadium in front of more than 40,000 people.
 Following its inception, Crveni šejtani fell into a period of decline but resurfaced again in 1986, when FK Velež once again reached the final of the Yugoslav Cup versus Dinamo Zagreb.

 The game was won by Velež with a final score of 3–1.
 After that game, Crveni šejtani was renamed to Red Army.
 During that period, subgroups formed, including the Zealots, Eagles, Chicago, Furia, Carina and others.
 The group of FK Velež fans in Sarajevo was called Red Platoon.

 During the Yugoslavia period, FK Velež was considered the pride of Herzegovina and was supported by all Herzegovinians.
 The fan base spanned Yugoslavia, with the most support coming from Konjic, Čapljina, Travnik, Doboj, Tuzla and Dubrovnik.

 During the 1985–86 season, Mostar was a town of 110,000 people.
 However, eight thousand Red Army members traveled to Split to watch a Hajduk-Velež match.
 This is just one of the many examples of the love that Red Army had for Velež.
 Velež was viewed as a multi-ethnic team.
 Many Bosniaks, Croats and Serbs played in FK Velež.

 Members of the Red Army are predominantly Bosniaks although the group is welcoming all nationalities.
 Attendance at the stadium rarely reaches levels seen in the 1980s, but on certain occasions, large numbers of fans gather.